 Run it through your flexible spending account

 If your employer offers a flexible spending account (sometimes called a health savings account or HSA), make sure you use it!
 This way, the cost of the braces or expanders are paid before you have to pay income tax.
 This won’t save you money at the office, but at least you aren’t paying Uncle Sam before you pay your orthodontist.

 Ask about payment plans

 Orthodontists realize that the cost of braces is a financial burden for many families.
 Most of them will offer a payment plan.
 Rather than paying the amount in full up front, you can break up the cost into easy to manage, monthly payments.

-And, most will not charge interest, which makes it a better option the taking out a small loan or paying the fee with your credit card.
+And, most will not charge interest, which makes it a better option than taking out a small loan or paying the fee with your credit card.